esrlabs/northstar/HACKING.md

 A recent ruby version is needed for using the tooling and running the rake-scripts within this project.

-When `ruby` is installed on the system, run `rake setup_environment` to add additional tools and libraries.
+When `ruby` is installed on the system, run `rake setup` to add additional tools and libraries.

 ## Checks & Tests